|

 George and Tryphena lived

 in Albany until his death in 1908.
-Tryphena moved to Mansfield, MA, but moved back to Albany where she died in 1919.
-They
+Tryphena moved to Mansfield, MA, where she lived with her daughter, Clara Mabel Briggs

-have gone to Graceland - Graceland Cemetery in Albany.
+she died in 1919.
+They have gone to Graceland - Graceland Cemetery in Albany.

-Charles Caleb Newell met Annie Esty in Foxboro and they were
+Charles Caleb Newell met Annie Esty

-married in 1889.
+in Foxboro and they were married in 1889.
 Annie was a milliner originally from Houlton, Maine.
-Sometime between 1889 and 1893 they moved back to Maine.
+Sometime between 1889 and 1893

+they moved back to Maine.
 They were the parents of two sons, Charles William Newell and George Esty Newell.
-Contact between the Maine and Massachusetts
+Contact between

-branches of the family was lost during the 1930's.
-Thanks to a note on the internet in 1999, the family has found each other.
+the Maine and Massachusetts branches of the family was lost during the 1930's.
+Thanks to a note on the internet in 1999, the

 George Whitfield and Tryphena Newell's children who moved to Albany, NY, were George Austin Newell, married Myrtle Husted;